Skip to main content

 Formation Process

 Rose Quartz is a pink variety of macrocrystalline quartz (SiO2), colored by trace amounts of titanium, iron, or manganese within the crystal structure.
-It forms in igneous rocks, particularly pegmatites and hydrothermal veins, where silica-rich fluids crystallize over long geological periods.
+It forms in igneous rocks, particularly pegmatites and hydrothermal veins, where silica-rich fluids crystallize slowly under heat and pressure.
 Unlike most quartz varieties, Rose Quartz rarely forms visible crystals — it is almost always found in massive (non-crystalline) form.
 The rare exception is crystalline Rose Quartz (sometimes called "pink quartz"), which forms small, well-defined crystals and is colored by aluminum and phosphorus rather than titanium.
 Some Rose Quartz exhibits asterism — a six-rayed star effect — when cut en cabochon, caused by microscopic rutile needle inclusions aligned along the crystal's axes.

 Varieties